 She joined the Institute team in 2015 to coordinate its international and domestic capacity building programs, and has since advanced to her present role of Institute Consultant and Programs Director.
 There she oversees the Institute’s capacity building work with cultural organizations across the US and abroad, and serves as a consultant to program participants.
 She was a member of the Institute’s Interim Executive team for the National Black Arts Festival in Atlanta and Boston Children’s Chorus, and is currently supporting multiple strategic planning and implementation processes with organizations in Atlanta, Austin, Denver, New Orleans, Pittsburgh, and Washington DC.

-With two post-graduate degrees in Arts and Education from Rhodes University, South Africa, she has a background in arts management, event planning, production, and arts education.
-She has also worked extensively within the field of arts and disability, with a specific focus on integrating Deaf and hearing communities.
-She has served on the boards of multiple cultural non-profits in South Africa, and has co-authored learner books for Maskew Miller Longman, and Oxford and Cambridge University Presses.
-She is fluent in English, French, and South African Sign Language.
+Tanya has two post-graduate degrees from Rhodes University, South Africa, and a resolute belief in the arts as a vehicle for change.
+Her work is informed by her background in dance, arts management, and arts integration, as well as her upbringing in apartheid South Africa.
+She has worked extensively within the field of arts and disability, and has served on the boards of numerous cultural non-profits and national networks.
+She has co-authored learner books for Maskew Miller Longman, and Oxford and Cambridge University Presses, and is fluent in English, French, and South African Sign Language.

 tgsurtees (at) devosinstitute.net